-The best part is, you don’t need to travel very far to do so. – There’s a nearby, and pretty romantic strawberry picking hotspot called Baishihu, located within Taipei’s mountainous Neihu District.
+The best part is, you don’t need to travel very far to do so.
+There’s a pretty romantic strawberry picking hotspot nearby called Baishihu – located within Taipei’s mountainous Neihu District.

 What makes Baishihu an ideal day out for couples, as well as for families, is that there are many nearby attractions that you can take photos of around the fun of picking strawberries.

 It’s best to go on a weekend since the strawberry farms are open to all, but weekdays limit strawberry picking to reservations.

 The strawberry farms open around 9 am, however it’s advisable to go before noon to ensure there are plenty of decent strawberries left to pick. – Most strawberry farms will end up closing around mid-afternoon since that’s the typical time the strawberries become near depleted for the day.

 Baishihu isn’t close to the MRT, but you still have a few options for getting there.

 Going by MRT (Bus Transfer)